nrednav/gemini-bookmarks/README.md

     - Persistent
       - Install the `web-ext` tool from Mozilla: [Link](https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext/)
       - Test the extension by running `web-ext run` from within `dist/` directory
-        - Visit any YouTube playlist overview page and verify the extension calculates & displays the playlist duration
+        - Visit any conversation page within Google Gemini and hover over a model response to see the bookmark button
       - Sign the extension with `web-ext sign`
         - Follow the instructions on the same page linked above
         - You will need to run this command within the `dist` directory too